top of page

 lockthroat peach

-The Chinese yellow lemon-like candy is taking on the internet at lightning speed.
+The Chinese yellow lemon-like candy is taking the internet by storm, like how Luk Chup is trending on TikTok.
 But it turns out, we've been wrong about its nature.
 (Or at least I was)

 It may look like miniature lemons, but don't let its colour fool you.
 They're actually peaches.
 And they're called lock throat peach.